-Dana Priest, the Washington Post investigative reporter and two-time Pulitzer Prize-winner, became the third John S. and James L. Knight Chair in Public Affairs Journalism at the Philip Merrill College of Journalism May 2, 2014.
+Dana Priest, the Washington Post investigative reporter and two-time Pulitzer Prize winner, became the third John S. and James L. Knight Chair in Public Affairs Journalism at the Philip Merrill College of Journalism on May 2, 2014.

 Priest has spent the majority of her career focusing on national security, military operations and the U.S. intelligence agencies.
 A two-time Pulitzer Prize winner and three-time finalist, Priest uncovered secret CIA prisons in Eastern Europe and deplorable conditions for veterans at the Walter Reed Medical Center in Washington.